carlosp420/nymphalidae_diversification/MS.md

 18 changes in the tempo of diversification in Nymphalidae history (Fig. 1; Table 1).
 The estimated corrected threshold of AICc scores for selecting the optimal model was estimated as 7.8 units.
-In all MEDUSA analyses, the maximum number of inferred diversification splits in all trees was XXXXXXXXXXXXXXXXXXXXX.
-Thus a ``model.limit`` of 25 splits was adequate.
+In all MEDUSA analyses, the maximum number of inferred diversification splits in all trees was 26.
+Thus
+a ``model.limit`` of 27 splits was adequate.
 The background diversification rate for Nymphalidae was estimated as ``r = 0.092`` lineages per Million of years and the AICc score for the best fit model was ``5090.5`` (Table 1).